arya-upm/mVARbox/README.md

 # mVARbox

-**mVARbox** is a Matlab toolbox for uni/multivariate time series analysis in both time and frequency domains, with focus on mutivariate autoregressive (VAR) models.
+**mVARbox** is a Matlab toolbox for uni/multivariate data series analysis in both time/space and frequency domains, with focus on mutivariate autoregressive (VAR) models.
 By using **mVARbox**, you will be able to, among others:

 - estimate auto/cross spectra from time series using different estimation methods (Welch, Blackman–Tukey, Daniell, etc.).
 - obtain optimal Autoregressive Models that reproduce a predefined target covariance/spectral structure.